hw538/cfDNAPro/README.md

 ## Note

-Please keep updated on the Trim-Align-cfDNAPro paper manuscript.
+Please keep updated on the coming Trim-Align-cfDNAPro paper manuscript.

 ## Declaration
 cfDNAPro is designed for research only.